uniconstructor/demandbaselabs/Adobe_Target/README.md

   * Note: You do not have to include all of the fields in this plugin.
 You can capture any attribute returned by Demandbase.
   * It is highly recommended to wrap the variable declarations and callback function in a namespace to avoid conflicts with other JavaScript on the site.

 The simplest solution is to iteratively add each Demandbase attribute to the visitor's profile.
-This ensures all attributes (such as Account Watch are always added), and it means you won't have to make a code change if new attributes are added.
+This ensures all attributes (such as Account Watch) are always added.
+This also means you won't have to make a code change if new attributes are added.

 Skip step 3 below when using this approach.